 A new McCarthy & Stone Retirement Living development is now available in the attractive town of Leek, close to the town centre, local amenities and transport links.
 With just 20 one bedroom and 29 two bedroom apartments available, homeowners will be part of a close-knit community.

-We ensure the security of our residents throughout the development, with camera entry systems, burglar alarms in all apartments, and an on-site House Manager.
+We ensure the security of our residents throughout the development, with camera entry systems, intruder alarms in all apartments, and an on-site House Manager.
 We also ensure safety and peace of mind, with smoke detectors fitted in all homes and communal areas, as well as a 24 hour call system and lifts to all floors for easy access.

 Every high quality apartment is fitted with a full kitchen including fridge, oven, hob and hood, as well as telephone and television connection points in the living room and main bedroom for an easy set up.
 All windows are double glazed for energy efficiency and warmth.
-Some apartments have walk-in wardrobes as an additional feature.
+Some apartments have a walk-in wardrobe and an en-suite as additional features.

-Homeowners at Leek Retirement Living development will enjoy access to the entire complex, including the landscaped gardens with seating areas, a Mobility Scooter Store, sociable Homeowners' Lounge with WiFi, and the exclusive roof top terrace - perfect for catching some sun and admiring the views over Leek.
+Residents at Portland Grange enjoy access to the entire complex, including the landscaped gardens with seating areas, a Mobility Scooter Store, sociable Communal lounge with Wi-Fi, and the exclusive roof top terrace - perfect for catching some sun and admiring the views over Leek.
 There's also a Guest Suite available for visitors to spend the night.

 Leek is located close to the Peak District and Staffordshire Moorlands, half way between Stoke-On-Trent and Macclesfield.
 An attractive town with plenty of character, Leek has a wealth of independent shops, cafes and restaurants.

 - Located close to town centre and amenities

 - Homeowners' lounge opening to roof terrace with views over Leek

 - Homeowners' lounge with access to beautiful, landscaped gardens

 - Communal craft and hobby room